ivan-aksamentov/repro-tailwind-chunk-order/README.md

 # repro-tailwind-chunk-order

-Demonstrates situation when webpacks emits CSS selectors in wrong order, such that Preflights' resets go after Tailwind's own styles and override them.
+Demonstrates situation when webpack emits CSS selectors  in wrong order, such that Preflights' resets go after Tailwind's own styles and override them.

 ## Run locally